armory/docs/content/en/docs/Overview/overview.md

 ## What Armory is

-Armory's platform includes is an enterprise-grade distribution of Spinnaker that forms the core of Armory's Platform.
+Armory's platform includes an enterprise-grade distribution of Spinnaker that forms the core of Armory's Platform.
 It is preconfigured and runs in your Kubernetes cluster.
 The platform is an extension of open source Spinnaker and includes all those benefits as well as the following:

 - Pipeline as Code (Dinghy) allows you to store Spinnaker pipelines in Github and manage them like you would manage code, including version control, templatization, and modularization.
 Spinnaker pipelines are flexible and customizable series of deployment stages.
 Combine all these to rapidly and repeatably scale pipelines in your Spinnaker deployment.
 - An Armory extended version of the Spinnaker Operator helps you configure, deploy, and update Spinnaker on Kubernetes clusters.
 If you cannot use a Kubernetes Operatork, you can use Armory extended Halyard to accomplish the same tasks.